Can Your License Be Suspended for Not Having Insurance?

 |West Virginia||30 days if fine of $200 and coverage is not purchased before the effective suspension date|

-Motorists should keep in mind that these are the penalties for first time offenses; subsequent offenses can result in much more serious consequences such as car registration suspensions and even jail time.
-Fortunately, individuals who live in states that allow driving privileges to be reinstated by providing documentation of a policy can usually get instant proof of insurance once they purchase the needed car coverages.
+Motorists should keep in mind that these are the penalties for first time offenses; subsequent offenses can result in much more serious consequences such as suspended registration and even jail time, not to mention higher car insurance rates.
+Fortunately, a vehicle owner who lives in states that allow driving privileges to be reinstated by providing documentation of a policy can usually get instant proof of insurance once they purchase the needed car coverages.
 Motorists who need an SR-22 may also be able to have this sent to the department that would lift the suspension electronically to get them back on the road as soon as possible.